Geneva - Things to Do in Geneva

 When to Visit

 Geneva's temperate climate offers distinct seasonal personalities.
 Spring (April-May) brings mild temperatures (15-20°C), blooming gardens, and 20% lower accommodation costs than peak season.
 Occasional rain showers are brief but pack layers for cool evenings.
-Summer (June-August) delivers perfect weather with temperatures reaching 25-28°C and minimal rainfall, though hotel prices surge 40-50% above off-season rates.
+Summer (June-August) delivers perfect weather with temperatures reaching 25-28°C and minimal rainfall, though hotel prices increase 40-50% above off-season rates.
 This coincides with peak festival season including Fête de la Musique (June 21) and Geneva Festival (August).
-Autumn (September-October) offers Geneva's sweet spot: pleasant 18-22°C temperatures, stunning foliage around the lake, and moderate pricing with only 15-20% premiums.
+Autumn (September-October) offers Geneva's sweet spot: pleasant 18-22°C temperatures, impressive foliage around the lake, and moderate pricing with only 15-20% premiums.
 Winter (November-March) brings crisp 2-8°C days and frequent rain, but accommodation drops 30-40% below peak rates.
 December's magical Christmas markets and L'Escalade festival (December 11-12) create festive atmosphere despite shorter daylight hours.
 Luxury travelers should visit during summer's ideal weather and cultural richness.
 Budget-conscious visitors will find excellent value in late autumn and early spring when attractions remain accessible but crowds thin.
 Business travelers benefit from winter's lower costs and efficient indoor venues.

 Map of Geneva